pmiguelpinto90/ShiftDisplay/README.md

 ![wiring shift register to display](https://raw.githubusercontent.com/Pyntoo/ShiftDisplay/master/extra/shift_to_display.png)

 ## Reference
-**ShiftDisplay(int latchPin, int clockPin, int dataPin, bool commonCathode, int nDigits)**
+**ShiftDisplay(int latchPin, int clockPin, int dataPin, bool commonCathode, int displaySize)**

-Creates object display.
+Creates display object.
-latchPin, clockPin and dataPin are the shift register pins connected to the Arduino. commonCathode is a boolean for the led type. nDigits are the number of digits of the led.
+latchPin, clockPin and dataPin are the shift register pins connected to the Arduino. commonCathode is a boolean for the led type. displaySize is the quantity of digits the display has.

 -
 **void print(int value, int time)**

-Display an integer value, right aligned in the display, for the given time in milliseconds.
+Show an integer value in the display, for the given time in milliseconds, with specified animation and alignment constants.

 -
 **void print(float value, int decimalPlaces, int time)**

-Display a float value, rounded to specified decimal places, right aligned in the display, for the given time in milliseconds.
+Show a float value, rounded to specified number of decimal places, for the given time in milliseconds, with specified animation and alignment constants.

 -
 **void print(String text, int time)**

-Display text, left aligned in the display, for the given time in milliseconds.
+Show text in the display, for the given time in milliseconds, with specified animation and alignment constants.
-Accepted characters for string are A-Z, a-z, 0-9, -, space.
+Accepted characters are A-Z, a-z, 0-9, -, space.

 -
-**void printMenu(char c, int value, int time)**
+**CONSTANTS**

-Display a character, left aligned in the display, and an integer value, right aligned in the display, for the given time in milliseconds.
+ANIMATION_NONE

--
+ANIMATION_SCROLL
-**void printMenu(char c, float value, int decimalPlaces, int time)**
+ANIMATION_FADEIN

-Display a character, left aligned in the display, and a float value, right aligned in the display, rounded to specified decimal places, for the given time in milliseconds.
+ANIMATION_FADEOUT

--
+ALIGNMENT_LEFT
-**void printMenu(char c, String text, int time)**
+ALIGNMENT_RIGHT

-Display a character, left aligned in the display, and text, right aligned in the display, for the given time in milliseconds.
+ALIGNMENT_CENTER

 ## Example